Natural Help for Your Child's Constipation

 How much fiber does a child need each day?

-Should I use laxatives for my child's constipation?
+Should I use a laxative for my child’s constipation?

 When is constipation a medical emergency?